-Below is the approximate schedule of classes for the programs that will be offered at TFPPCS in 2023-2024.
-Some classes will be in-person, and some will be virtual.
+Some classes will be in-person, and some will be virtual/hybrid.
 Students should check with their teachers for the details of how their virtual classes will meet.

 Class Class Times Days

-ESL Beginner
+ESL Beginner - Intermediate/In-Person

-ESL Intermediate 8:30 - 11:30 a.m.
-Monday-Thurse Marila Thomas
+ESL Intermediate - Advanced Hybrid 8:30 - 11:30 a.m.

-ESL Advanced Monady- i nursady

-Foundations of Literacy

-ESL Beginning - 12:00 - 3:00 p.m.
 Monday-Thursday

-ESL Intermediate/Advanced 12.00 - 3.00 р.т.
-Monady- Filarsady
+Foundations of Spanish Literacy - In-person

-ESL Beginner Virtual 6:00 - 9:00 p.m.
-Monday-
+ESL Beginner - Intermediate In-person 12:00 - 3:00 p.m.
+Monday-Thursday

-ESL Intermediate Virtual
+ESL Beginner, Intermediate, Advanced In-person

-ESL Advanced Virtual
+ESL Beginner, Intermediate, Advanced Virtual 6:00 - 9:00 p.m.
+Monday-Thursday

-ESL Low Beginning Monday-Thursday

-ESL High Beginning

-ESL Intermediate/Advanced

-Foundations of Literacy
+Foundations of Spanish Literacy- In-person

-CDA 9:00 а.т 3:00 р.т Friday
+CDA 9:00 a.m 3:00 p.m Friday

-9. Curricula
+10. Curricula

-TFPPCS has adopted the CASAS Competencies & Content Standards, the College and Career Readiness Standards for Adult Education, and the Equipped for the Future framework for the development of our ESL curricula, lesson planning, and goal setting.
+TFPPCS has adopted the CASAS Competencies & Content Standards, the College and Career Readiness Standards for Adult Education for the development of our ESL curricula, lesson planning, and goal setting.

 We use the accreditation standards for the Child Development Associate credentials.
-Foundations of Literacy uses the Plaza Communitaria education program, which is made possible through Mexico's National Institute for Adult Education (INEA).
+Foundations of Literacy uses the Plaza Comunitaria education program, which is made possible through Mexico's National Institute for Adult Education (INEA).